VegaDeftwing/OpGuidesHugoSrc/content/posts/UNHell.md

 ![](https://upload.wikimedia.org/wikipedia/commons/4/4e/Ohmmeter.jpg)

 This, is an ohmmeter, it measures *resistance* in *ohms*.
 Not Impedance.
 This TA, in his glorious idiocracy, told the class to use a much more expensive, digital, high precision ohm meter to measure the *impedance* of an element in the circuit using the *ohm meter* while the circuit was **powered on**.
-And look, I'm not going to go into all the mental hurdles of incredible idicoracy at play there, but trust me, this is 110% distilled stupid.
+And look, I'm not going to go into all the mental hurdles of incredible idiocy at play there, but trust me, this is 110% distilled stupid.
 So, I raised my hand and told him that this was wrong, thinking that as he's a Graduate TA (GTA) that, maybe, he'd just had a lapse in judgment and that he'd be thankful I pointed it out before everyone in the lab either blew fuses or damaged things outright.

 Nope.
 This guy wants to fight.